-If you live in the U.S., there’s a 48 in 50 chance that your state requires you to have car insurance (New Hampshire and Wisconsin are the lone hold outs, for those wondering).
+If you live in the U.S., there’s a 48 in 50 chance that your state requires you to have car insurance (New Hampshire and Virginia are the lone hold outs, for those wondering).
 Of course, knowing that you need car insurance is only the first step.
-Navigating providers, comparing cheap car insurance quotes, and choosing specific coverage comes next.
+Navigating providers, comparing affordable car insurance quotes, and choosing specific coverage comes next.

-It can be tough when you’re unfamiliar with the terminology.The real value of insurance is in the details.
+Understanding car insurance can be tough when you’re unfamiliar with the terminology, because the real value of insurance is in the details.
 That’s what makes understanding the lingo so important to getting a great deal.
-To help familiarize you with the basics of car insurance, we’ve put together a list of some of the terms you’ll most need to know:
+To help familiarize you with the basics of car insurance, we’ve put together a list of some of the terms you’ll need to know:

 The premium is the fee you pay to the insurance company to keep your coverage active.
 A number of factors determine your premium.
 Your age, sex, years of driving experience, the type of car you own, and where you live (urban areas tend to have higher premiums than rural ones) are all taken into consideration.
 Car insurance premiums tend to be listed as 6-month coverage.
 Usually, you can make payments monthly, quarterly, or all up-front (which can come with a nice discount).
 With Elephant, we give you the chance to have a 12 month policy, meaning you could lock in your low rate for the year!

 If you pay for your health insurance, chances are you already have an idea of what a deductible is.
 It represents the amount of money you’ll need to pay out of pocket in the event of damages to or loss of your car.
 When your full deductible is paid, your insurance company reimburses the rest of the cost.
 Typically, the lower your deductible is, the higher your premium will be.
 An insuranceQuotes study found that Americans increasing their deductibles from $500 to $1,000 can save an average of 9 percent on their car insurance premiums.